Italy - Factors to watch on April 16

 For a complete list of diary events in Italy please click on .

-taly’s top bank UniCredit SpA and two subsidiaries have agreed to pay $1.3 billion to U.S. authorities to settle probes of violations of U.S. sanctions on Iran and other countries, U.S. authorities said on Monday.
+Italy’s top bank UniCredit and two subsidiaries have agreed to pay $1.3 billion to U.S. authorities to settle probes of violations of U.S. sanctions on Iran and other countries, U.S. authorities said on Monday.

 UniCredit says the penalties in the sanctions probe were fully covered by provisions with resources that would be released to boost the P&L and core capital.